Butch and femme: Butch

 "Butch" can be used as an adjective or a noun to describe an individual's gender performance.
 The term butch tends to denote a degree of masculinity displayed by a female individual beyond what would be considered typical of a tomboy.
 It is not uncommon for women with a butch appearance to face harassment or violence.
 A 1990s survey of butches showed that 50% were primarily attracted to femmes, while 25% reported being usually attracted to other butches.
 Feminist scholar Sally Rowena Munt described butches as "the recognizable public form of lesbianism" and an outlaw figure within lesbian culture.
 In the novel Stone Butch Blues, author Leslie Feinberg explored the working-class roots in America and the concept of transmasculine and stone butches.
-A stone butch is a "top" who does not want to be touched during sex.
+A stone butch is a "top" who does not want their genitals to be touched during sex.

-BUTCH Voices, a national conference for "individuals who are masculine of center," including gender variant, was founded in 2008.
+BUTCH Voices, a national conference for "individuals who are masculine of center", including gender variant, was founded in 2008.

 Femme

-Like the term "butch," femme can be used as an adjective or a noun.
-Femmes are not "read" as lesbians unless they are with a butch partner, because they conform to traditional standards of femininity.
+Like the term "butch", femme can be used as an adjective or a noun.
+Femmes are not "read" as lesbians unless they are with a butch partner, because they present traditionally feminine.
 Because they do not express masculine qualities, femmes were particularly vexing to sexologists and psychoanalysts who wanted to argue that all lesbians wished to be men.
 Traditionally, the femme in a butch–femme couple was expected to act as a stereotypical feminine woman and provide emotional support for her butch partner.
 In the first half of the twentieth century, when butch–femme gender roles were constrained to the underground bar scene, femmes were considered invisible without a butch partner – that is, they could pass as straight because of their gender conformity.
 However, Joan Nestle asserts that femmes in a butch–femme couple make both the butch and the femme exceedingly visible.
 By daring to be publicly attracted to butch women, femmes reflected their own sexual difference and made the butch a known subject of desire.